 A quick disclaimer: We need our head, of course we do.
 The brain is an amazing biocomputer, our intellect is a rich resource.
 It’s living in the head a high percentage of the time that’s problematic.

 Honesty is really part of our inner work.
-That’s where to whole journey begins.
+That’s where the whole journey begins.
 We can’t be fooling ourselves, or being lazy with teachings and practices, letting our betterment slump.

 Usui Sensei has this as the first part of his precepts: